Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Ashbury has 19 active public transport stops, all of which are bus stops.
 These stops are served by 14 different routes that together facilitate 672 weekly passenger trips.
-The accessibility of these stops is rated as excellent, with residents typically living just 181 meters from the nearest stop.
-Most residents commute outwards due to the area's predominantly residential nature.
-Cars remain the primary mode of transport for 81% of residents, while 8% use trains.
-On average, there are 1.5 vehicles per dwelling, higher than the regional average.
+The accessibility of these stops is rated as excellent, with residents typically residing just 181 meters from the nearest stop.
+Most residents commute outward due to Ashbury's primarily residential nature.
+Cars remain the dominant mode of transport for these residents at 81%, while only 8% use trains.
+On average, there are 1.5 vehicles per dwelling in Ashbury, which is higher than the regional average.

-According to the 2021 Census, a high proportion of residents, 63.1%, work from home, which may be due to COVID-19 conditions.
-The service frequency averages 96 trips per day across all routes, equating to approximately 35 weekly trips per individual stop.
+According to the 2021 Census, a significant 63.1% of residents work from home, potentially due to COVID-19 conditions.
+The service frequency averages 96 trips per day across all routes, resulting in approximately 35 weekly trips per individual stop.

 Frequently Asked Questions - Transport